jiaxi-zheng/jiaxizheng.com/content/authors/Zhaochenmeng/_index.md

 ---
 # Display name
-title: Xinyu Wang
+title: Zhaochen Meng

 # Username (this should match the folder name)
 authors:
-- Xinyuwang
+- Zhaochenmeng

 # Is this the primary user of the site?
 superuser: false